 You’ve switched banks.
 You’ve moved.
 You want to start do-it-yourselfing in a discount brokerage account.
-Whatever the reason, you need to transfer your RRSP, TFSA, or RESP money from one institution to another (or sometimes, from one part of an institution to another), and you want to make sure that it stays tax-sheltered, tax free, or tax deferred while you’re doing it.
+Whatever the reason, you need to know how to transfer your RRSP, TFSA, or RESP money from one institution to another (or sometimes, from one part of an institution to another), and you want to make sure that it stays tax-sheltered, tax free, or tax deferred while you’re doing it.

 No problem.
 Let me repeat: no problem.
 Here’s how to transfer your RRSP to another bank.